-If your answer is yes to both these questions, you could use your knowledge and enthusiasm to become a physics teacher.
+Do you have a passion for physics?
+If so, you could use your knowledge and enthusiasm to become a physics teacher.
 You could inspire young people and teach them about the relevance of physics and get them to question where we would be without it today.

-To be an IOP Scholar you will need to have outstanding knowledge of school-level physics and the potential to become an inspirational physics teacher.
-Each scholarship also includes a package of benefits including membership and early career mentoring.
+For those candidates with the potential to become great physics teachers, the Institute of Physics (IOP) is offering teacher training scholarships worth £25,000.
+As well as this tax-free financial support, successful scholars will also receive other benefits including IOP membership and early career mentoring.
 There are a number of application rounds for the year.
-To find out the next deadline and to view the full eligibility criteria, visit the IOP website
+To apply and to view the full eligibility criteria, visit the IOP website

 Find out the skills and qualifications needed to become a physics teacher, plus how you can progress.